NBISweden/data-submission-documentation/ENA/BGE-Compsidolon-pterocephali/README.md

 ## Lessons learned
 <!-- What went well?
 What did not went so well?
 What would you have done differently? -->
+* If trimmed reads (due to ULI) is put in column named `file_name` (as it normally should when submitting) the scripts produces an empty run .xml file.
+However, when put in 'native_file_name' column, the scripts complains about the file ending.
+Hence, need to trick the script by putting the file in `native_file_name` and change ending to `.bam`, then afterwards change to appropriate values in run .xml (rows `<RUN ` and `<FILE `)

 ## Detailed step by step description

-### Submit HiFi - **TODO**
+### Submit HiFi
 #### Preparations
 * Sample ID gave BioSample ID via ERGA tracker portal
+* ULI protocol, trimmed or untrimmed?
+It was decided that trimmed reads are most useful and hence should be submitted
-* The data files where transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput *.bam` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.
+* The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput *.bam` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.

 #### XML
 * I created [ihConPter-HiFi.tsv](./data/ihConPter-HiFi.tsv)